playfulprogramming/playfulprogramming/content/crutchcorn/collections/art-of-accessibility/posts/art-of-a11y-preface/index.md

 - How to navigate corporate systems to solve accessibility problems
 - General programming guidance

-While there is absolutely value to each of these, removing them from our prevue enables us to stay focused on the implementation details of common in-app accessibility patterns.
+While there is absolutely value to each of these, removing them from our purview enables us to stay focused on the implementation details of common in-app accessibility patterns.
 There's one last thing:

 **This book is far from everything there is to know about accessibility**.
 You should use this book as a jumping off point for further research and improvement, not as the de-facto guide of making a site or app accessible.